 The email equivalent of the browser window is the "viewport", or the area in an email client dedicated to showing the actual email.
 This varies quite a bit.

 Foundation for Emails' default container with around 600px wide.
 That's because the majority of email clients have a preview pane that is around 550-700 pixels.
 With the Sass version, you can easily customize this width by adjusting the

 The height of your email doesn't matter as much because people scroll.
 It still helps to have your most compelling content towards the top.

 When it comes to making emails, divs aren’t a thing.
 Don’t kill the messenger, but it’s true.
 It's not fun finding out we can't just use a

-<div> with auto left and right margins for centering, or background colors; It won't work most email clients.
+<div> with auto left and right margins for centering, or background colors; it won't work with most email clients.

 Instead, you can use the

 <wrapper> Inky tag to create background colors and target elements inside.
 More on Wrapper →